awslabs/mountpoint-s3/doc/CONFIGURATION.md

 To enable caching, use the `--cache <CACHE_DIR>` command-line flag.
 This flag will enable caching of metadata using a default time-to-live (TTL) of 60 minutes.
 Object/file content will also be cached within the cache directory specified.
-Mountpoint will create a directory within the path provided, removing all files and directories within it at mount time and exit.
+Mountpoint will create a directory within this path, removing any files or directories within it at mount time and exit.

 Mountpoint caching can be further configured, such as adjusting the metadata time-to-live (TTL) or the maximum space allowed to be used by the data cache.